akaliutau/mearn-stack/README.md

 About
 =======

-A full-featured application covering different aspects of building backend + frontend on the basis of MEARN stack (MongoDB, Express, Angular, React, Node.js).
+A full-featured application covering different aspects of building backend + frontend on the basis of MEA(R)N stack (MongoDB, Express, Angular, React, Node.js).

 Overview
 ==========